Minoxidil + MPG / Azelaic Acid / Caffeine

 Whilst there is no conclusive evidence as to why Minoxidil encourages hair growth, the fact is that it does, be it to varying degrees.

 The aim of MPG within hair loss treatments is to help prevent dihydrotestosterone (or ‘DHT’ – which is the product in the body that causes genetic hair loss) from destroying the hair follicles.

 What is Azelaic Acid?

-Azelaic Acid (AA) is added to Belgravia’s 10% or 12.5% Minoxidil cream and can in some cases be used as a substitute to MPG in our liquid minoxidil formulations for patients that are not suited to MPG.
-Azelaic Acid is added to minoxidil with the aim of reducing the amount of DHT reaching the hair follicles by inhibiting the formation of 5-alpha reductase.
+The aim of Azelaic Acid is similar to that of MPG – to help reduce the amount of DHT that reaches the hair follicles by inhibiting the formation of 5-alpha reductase.
 5-alpha reductase is the enzyme that combines with testosterone to form dihydrotestosterone, which in turn causes genetic hair loss.